Division * Group

 The dazamamza-10 may also be read"internally" that is, the same method as reading the radix, to very finely tune the profile of profession.

-he internal 10th house of the D-9 [navamsha] confirms your spouse's career and public standing.
+the internal 10th amsha of the D-9 [navamsha] confirms the first spouse's career and public standing.

 Also read the role which the radix house lords assume within the varga.